bee4come/Particle-Physics-Agent-test/test/README.md

 ## Notes

-- Tests are designed to be run from the project root directory
+- Tests are designed to be run from the test directory: `cd test && python test_name.py`
 - Some tests may show PDG import warnings but still function correctly
 - HTML test files can be opened in a browser for manual testing
 - All tests use the experimental ParticlePhysics MCP as the single source of truth
+- Physics Validator tests verify the updated conservation laws database (118 rules total)
+- Simple tests (like `test_physics_validator_simple.py`) don't require API keys or embeddings